21 Creating Good Charts

 Which of the lines is the longest?
 Shortest?
 It is much easier to determine the relative length of the line when the ends are aligned.
 The three lines have the same length in both panels, but the operation is much more difficult when the lines do not start or end at the same place.

-When making judgments corresponding to numerical quantities, there is an order of tasks from easiest (1) to hardest (6), with equivalent tasks at the same level.4
+When making judgments corresponding to numerical quantities, there is an order of tasks from easiest (1) to hardest (6), with equivalent tasks at the same level.
+See this paper for the major source of this ranking; other follow-up studies have been integrated, but the essential order is largely unchanged.

 1. Position (common scale)